 The AT Journey is designed in such a way that teams look at their current systems and approach to providing AT tools and services to students and work collaboratively to develop and/or improve their systems and approach

 Web-based participants, encouraged to participate as ISD teams, embark on a self-directed journey that follows a similar path as in-person participants.
 Teams travel through the journey at their own pace while engaging with the broader AT Journey community through online discussions and by viewing edited and recorded sections of in-person workshops, webinars, and coaching sessions.

-Teams participating in the web journey also walk through a strategic implementation plan, similar to all Alt+Shift initiatives.
-The aim of the AT Journey: Web Edition is to allow ISD and school teams to start the journey at any point in the school year and recognize the benefits of and develop a collaborative, team-based approach for AT consideration, selection, and implementation.
+Teams participating in the online journey also walk through a strategic implementation plan, similar to all Alt+Shift initiatives.
+The aim of the AT Journey is to allow ISD and school teams to start the journey at any point in the school year and recognize the benefits of and develop a collaborative, team-based approach for AT consideration, selection, and implementation.